SasView/documents/Sasview Roadmap.md

 * Work to update tutorials to support 5.x
 * Begin work on advanced model fitting tutorial
 * Usual bug fixes and other minor improvements as time and interest permit
 * Integration of McSAS and FFSAS
 * Begin work on generic O-Z solver
 * Inclusion of PRISM[^9] functionality
 * Complete work to refactor/improve generic scattering calculator
 * Support for multi-GPU, multi-CPU and CPU/GPU computation
 * Complete SasView paper
 * Create plan for developing community interactions.
+* Begin work on incorporating polyhedral form factors
+* Continue work on graphical represtation of models
+* Begin work on SAXS/SANS co-refinement

 **Late 2022 - Mid 2023 - Release 5.1**